pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 We can get hid reports from devices via `IOHIDDeviceRegisterInputReportCallback`.<br />
 The hid report contains a list of pressed keys, so it seems suitable information to observe.

-But `karabiner_grabber` does not use it in order to reduce the device dependancy.
+But `Karabiner-Core-Service` does not use it in order to reduce the device dependancy.

 ### The limitation of device reports